Research

 As soybean farmers, the directors of the New Jersey Soybean Board understand production challenges unique to the state, and the board works to address those challenges.
 Partnering with local researchers allows the New Jersey Soybean Board to efficiently improve soybean production and focus on production issues specific to New Jersey soybean farmers.

-2017 New Jersey soy checkoff-funded research
+2024 New Jersey soy checkoff-funded research

-State regulatory and technical support – Northeast
+State Regulatory, Environmental, and Technical Support – Northeast